I traveled through lush greens

 cold bulbs and garden tubers, buds and flowers unfurl.

-This mating clash of birds, their chirpy squawks and words,
+The mating clash of birds, their chirpy squawks and words

-an aromatic lilac trance, a variance of blue.
+an aromatic lilac trance in a variance of blue.

 Grass and toes, cool and cold